pyspec/pyspec/README.md

 This is an on-going project in which I'm gathering codes for spectral analysis that I've been developing for my own research in oceanography.
 In particular, most of these codes were developed for a project on the horizontal wavenumber spectra in Drake Passage ([dp_spectra](https://github.com/crocha700/dp_spectra)).
 Contributions are very welcome.

+## Dependencies ##
+pyspec assumes you have basic Python packages for scientific applications (scipy, numpy, etc).
+I strongly encourage you to install the free [anaconda](https://store.continuum.io/cshop/anaconda/) distribution.

 ## Installation ##

 This is a legit python package.
 You can install it